 Technical knowledge and capabilities may be better developed than their emotional literacy or their ability to handle complex personal relationships.
-Their capacity to engage in long term thinking will still be developing and they may still tend towards risk taking or impulsive behaviours and be susceptible to reward based systems.
+Their capacity to engage in long term thinking is still developing and they may still tend towards risk taking or impulsive behaviours and be susceptible to reward based systems.

-Parental support is more likely to be viewed as one option that they may or may not wish to use, rather than as the preferred or only option, and they will expect a reasonable level of autonomy.
-Signposting to other sources of support in addition to parental support will be important.
+Parental support is more likely to be viewed as one option that they may or may not wish to use, rather than as the preferred or only option, and they expect a reasonable level of autonomy.
+Signposting to other sources of support in addition to parental support is important.

-By virtue of Article 8(1) of the GDPR and s9 of the DPA 2018, if you are relying upon consent as your lawful basis for processing in the context of offering an online service directly to a child, UK children in this age range can provide their own consent to the processing of their personal data.
+16-17 Approaching adulthood By virtue of Article 8(1) of the GDPR and s9 of the DPA 2018, if you are relying on consent as your lawful basis for processing in the context of offering an online service directly to a child, UK children in this age range can provide their own consent to the processing of their personal data.

-Annex B: Lawful basis for processing
+Annex C: Lawful basis for processing